timburr1/timburr1.github.io/_posts/2020-06-17-blood-bowl.md

 ---
 layout: post
 title: 'Boise Brawlers'
 excerpt: How to play Blood Bowl and participate in the Boise Brawlers 2020 summer league.
+May Nuffle have mercy upon us all.
 author: Tim
 tags: gaming
 ---